-The technology segment consists of GeoTraq.
-Results for the 26 weeks ended July 2, 2022 includes income of approximately \$12.1 million, as compared to a loss of approximately \$1.9 million for the 26 weeks ended July 3, 2021.
+Discontinued operations consists of GeoTraq.
+Results for the 26 weeks ended July 2, 2022 includes income of approximately \$1.9 million, as compared to a loss of approximately \$1.9 million for the 26 weeks ended July 3, 2021.
 The increase is due to income from the sale of GeoTraq.
+Further, the gain associated with the GeoTraq disposition (Technology segment) has been restated and presented as discontinued operations for the periods ending July 2, 2022.
+As such, the results of the Technology segment have been reclassified and presented as discontinued operations for the periods ending July 3, 2021.